AFLplusplus/AFLplusplus/docs/binaryonly_fuzzing.md

 ## RETROWRITE

-  If you have an x86/x86_64 binary that still has it's symbols, is compiled with position independant code (PIC/PIE) and does not use most of the C++ features then the retrowrite solution might be for you.
+  If you have an x86/x86_64 binary that still has its symbols, is compiled with position independant code (PIC/PIE) and does not use most of the C++ features then the retrowrite solution might be for you.
   It decompiles to ASM files which can then be instrumented with afl-gcc.